Lowlands (album)

-Lowlands is an album by Irish songwriter, and folk singer Susan McKeown, released in 2000.
+Lowlands is an album by Irish songwriter, and folk singer Susan McKeown, released in September 26, 2000 with Green Linnet Records.

-The tracks on this album present an array of styles, including African, Appalachian, Middle Eastern and Irish.
+The tracks on this album present an array of styles, including African, Appalachian, Middle Eastern, and Irish.
 "Lord Baker" is often heard as fragment of a ballad, but here McKeown has included the full story, making this the longest track on the album.
 The Scots songs "The Dark Haired Girl" was translated into Irish by McKeown.